Hermes + Agent Ops / Foundation

 Thesis

-Master Hermes Agent in 41 mins is a practical lesson in hermes + agent ops: Learn Hermes as an operations surface: sessions, tools, project state, permissions, and the habits needed to keep agent work moving.
+Master Hermes Agent in 41 mins teaches a practical hermes + agent ops move: Learn Hermes as an operations surface: sessions, tools, project state, permissions, and the habits needed to keep agent work moving.

 01